huggingface/huggingface_hub/tasks/src/image-segmentation/about.md

 Segmentation models are used to identify road patterns such as lanes and obstacles for safer drive.

 ### Background Removal
-Image segmentation models are used in cameras to erase background of certain objects, apply filters on them.
+Image segmentation models are used in cameras to erase background of certain objects and apply filters on them.

 ### Medical Imaging
 Image segmentation models are used to distinguish organs or tissues, which improves the workflows in medical imaging.
 The models are used to segment the dental instances, analyze X-Ray scans or even segment cells for pathological diagnosis.
 This [dataset]([https://github.com/v7labs/covid-19-xray-dataset](https://github.com/v7labs/covid-19-xray-dataset)) contains images of lungs of healthy patients and patients with COVID-19 segmented with masks.
 Another [segmentation dataset]([https://ivdm3seg.weebly.com/data.html](https://ivdm3seg.weebly.com/data.html)) contains segmented MRI data of lower spine to analyze the effect of spaceflight simulation.